-LEVEL 1 LEVEL 1 LEVEL 2 LEVEL 2 LEVEL 3 LEVEL 3 Expectatio Responses Expectation Responses Expectation Responses ns s S MHR students dress in appropriate school attire.
+LEVEL 1 LEVEL 1 LEVEL 3 LEVEL 3 Expectations Responses LEVEL 2 Expectations LEVEL 2 Responses Expectations Responses MHR students dress in appropriate school attire.
 MHR students eat/drink in designated school areas.
-MHR students use school-designat ed technology appropriately.
+MHR students use school- designated technology appropriately.
 MHR students prepare for each class.
 MHR students understand and uphold classroom and school rules.
-If a student does not meet Level 1 expectations, school personnel will issue a verbal response to correct the behavior immediately.
-For example, if a student wears a non-MHR-approved sweatshirt, school personnel will direct the student to remove the sweatshirt.
+If a student does not meet Level l expectations, school personnel will issue a verbal response to correct the behavior immediately.
+For example, if a student wears a non- MHR-approved sweatshirt, school personnel will direct the student to remove the sweatshirt.
 Students who struggle to meet Level 1 expectations will have their actions documented, and a phone call will be made by the classroom teacher to the student's parents.
 The purpose of the above is to identify patterns that will help develop an alternative plan for the student.
-MHR students use school-appropriat e language at all times.
+MHR students use school-appropriate language at all times.
 MHR students respect school physical space.
 MHR students respect personal boundaries.
-MHR students respect all school personnel.
 MHR students maintain the highest level of academic integrity.
 If a student does not meet a level two expectation, school personnel will invite a student to attend "Raider Reflection" to reflect upon the limiting behavior.
 If a student fails to meet a level two expectation, the school personnel member will communicate, via phone, with the student's parent to inform him/her of the response.
 For example, if a student throws an object on school property and hits another student, he or she will be invited to "Raider Reflection" on the following day, and a phone call will be made to the parent informing them of the incident.
 MHR students act with integrity by meeting all spiritual, intellectual, social, and global expectations.
 MHR students preserve their physical space.
 MHR students respect one another and look out for the physical and emotional well-being of classmates.
 MHR students take ownership of their mistakes and work with school personnel to learn from such.
 If a student does not meet a level three expectation, MHR's Intervention Team will facilitate a meeting with all involved parties to ensure the school's culture is being upheld by all individuals.
-If a student does not meet a level three expectation, he or she may receive one or more of the following responses based on the severity of the infraction: -Invitation to attend Raider Reflection, -Group remediation, -Individual counseling, -After school detention, -Lunch/recess detention, -Suspension, -Expulsion In addition, MHR Leadership reserves the right to adapt

-behavioral responses as seen fit.

-If a student fails to meet a level three expectation, the school personnel member will communicate, via phone, with the student's parent to inform him/hor of

-inform him/her of the response.
+If a student does not meet a level three expectation, he or she may receive one or more of the following responses based on the severity of the infraction: •Invitation to attend Raider Reflection, •Group remediation, •Individual counseling, •After school detention, •Lunch/recess detention, •Expulsion In addition, MHR Leadership reserves the right to adapt behavioral responses as seen fit.
+If a student fails to meet a level three expectation, the school personnel member will communicate, via phone, with the student's parent to inform him/her of the response.